SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 >IMPORTANT: Steeltoe RabbitMQ also supports annotated listener endpoints through the use of the `[RabbitListener()]` attribute and provides an open infrastructure to register endpoints programmatically.
 This is by far the most convenient way to setup an asynchronous consumer.
-See [Annotation-driven Listener Endpoints](#async-annotation-driven) for more details.
+See [Attribute driven Listener Endpoints](#attribute-driven-listener-endpoints) for more details.

 >IMPORTANT: The default `PrefetchCount` value is 250, which should keep consumers busy in most common scenarios.
 There are, nevertheless, scenarios where the `PrefetchCount` value should be kept low: